McHardex/questioner/README.md

     * Nodejs for server-side logic
     * Babel for transpiling
     * Express for api routes implementation
-    * Heroku for hosting services
-    * PostgreSql for the App database

   ### Continuous Integration
     * Travis CI & Codeclimate for test automation